 Syndromic respiratory panels provide answers

 Syndromic respiratory panels are tests that can screen for multiple viruses or bacteria at once.
 These tests detect the presence or absence of each specific virus or bacteria included in the panel, as well as possible co-infections.
-With results often available in less than two days, a doctor can quickly prescribe treatment.
+With results often available in less than 24 hours, a doctor can quickly prescribe the appropriate treatment, and infected residents can quarantine as necessary.

 Other commercial tests, like rapid antigen tests, are convenient but fall short in comparison to the information provided by syndromic testing.
 Most antigen tests are designed for a single virus, so to rule in or rule-out the cause of an infection, serial testing may be needed.
 Additionally, antigen tests return more false negatives than high-sensitivity PCR-based tests.³ Syndromic testing offers the ability to detect multiple types of infections, including co-infections, that rapid antigen kits may miss.